IBM/charts/community/openwhisk/README.md

 This chart will deploy the core OpenWhisk platform to your Kubernetes cluster.
 In its default configuration, the chart enables runtime support for executing actions written in NodeJS, Python, Swift, Java, PHP, Ruby, Go, and "blackbox" docker containers.
 The main components of the OpenWhisk platform are a front-end that provides a REST API to the user and the `wsk` CLI, a CouchDB instance that stores user and system data, and a control plane that is responsible for scheduling incoming invocations of user actions onto dedicated Kubernetes worker nodes that have been labeled as "invoker nodes".

-Documentation of the OpenWhisk system architecture, programming model, tutorials, and sample programs can all be found at on the [Apache OpenWhisk project website](https://openwhisk.apache.org/).
+Further documentation of the OpenWhisk system architecture, programming model, tutorials, and sample programs can all be found at on the [Apache OpenWhisk project website](https://openwhisk.apache.org/).

 ## Chart Details